AlexanderRicht/FredBrain/README.md

 All contributions and ideas are welcome
 # A walk-through - From Search to Time-Series Data
 ## Step 1: Importing and getting our initial dataframe of FRED series IDs
 The first thing we can do is import and then begin with a preliminary search to identify a series we want to extract.
-To do this, we need to import the FredBrain package and our API_KEY
+To do this, we need to import the FredBrain package and our api keys.
+API keys for FRED can be requested here [Fred API Keys](https://fredaccount.stlouisfed.org/apikeys).
+For OpenAI, keys can be created here [OpenAI API Keys](https://platform.openai.com/api-keys)
 ```sh
 from FredBrain import FredBrain
 from config import FRED_API_KEY, OPENAI_API_KEY